 Amanda suggests using 9 tablespoons of borax dissolved in 3 cups of water.
 As per the instructions, I put the borax into a heat safe container (a large measuring cup).
 I boiled water in a pot, to which I added the food colouring.
 Then I poured the boiling water over the powder until it dissolved.
 I let the pipe cleaner form soak in this solution for five hours – during which time the measuring cup was wrapped in a dish towel.
 I followed Amanda’s steps to the letter, but ended up with somewhat spotty crystal development:

 They looked like pipe cleaners covered in salt, so I called in the reinforcements.
 My Dad, who has a degree in chemistry, helped me grow really huge, densely covered borax crystals.
 I felt pretty silly bombing a kid’s craft, so I made sure to remind him plenty of times that I have a PhD.
-He hauled out a huge Pyrex beaker that we found antiquing in Ottawa, and it was a game-changer.
+He hauled out a huge Pyrex beaker that we found antiquing in Ottawa, and it was a game-changer (please see my safety warning at the top – use a heat proof glass vessel intended for stove top use instead).
 We were able to boil the water right in the beaker, and re-use our borax from previous crystal growths, so that changed our process a bit.

 How to Grow Huge Borax Crystals (Second Attempt):